Dev-Khant/Subway-Surfer-Hand-Motion/workspace/images/README.md

-# Here you can have your dataset of images
+# Dataset of images

+There are 3 folders one contains all images and other 2 are train, test.